FROZEN: How to Prevent and Thaw Frozen Pipes

 Set your thermostat to at least 55°F at all times

 It's not worth the risk to your plumbing systems to try and save a couple dollars on your heating bill.

 Insulate pipes and/or faucets.

-Plumbing insulation foam can be purchased at your local hardware store.
+Plumbing insulation foam canbe purchased at your local hardware store.
 Remember to set insulation flush against each other, using tape to connect them.
-And don't forget to insulat the bends or corners of pipes as well, where freezing is most likely to occur.
+And don't forget to insulate the bends or corners of pipes as well, where freezing is most likely to occur.

-Keep your garage closed, espcially if there are pipes in there.
+Keep your garage closed, especially if there are pipes in there.